Using API Keys when automating tasks

 Generate an Internal or External API key when requested to do so.
 A Verint representative or a third-party developer may request an API key.
 These users request API keys when developing or using an application or service that calls an API, as described in the Verint SDK.

-In a multi-tenant enabled (cloud) environment, a Service Provider Administrator (SPA) must not create an Internal or External key and share it with a tenant.
-Each tenant should generate their own Internal or External keys.
+In a multi-tenant enabled cloud environment, each customer generates their own Internal or External keys.
 Use caution when providing Internal or External keys to users.
 Internal and External keys have access to all supported APIs.
 A user of an Internal or External key can access the entire system.

 -